 Transport planning straddles town planning, engineering and architecture.
 It concerns all modes of transport and influences the development and design of transport facilities or new buildings to maximise accessibility, improve journey times, reduce congestion and encourage sustainable and healthy transport.

-Graduates with degrees in a wide range of subjects can become transport planners (also known as transportation planners) and may be able to join a transport planning graduate scheme.
-Several employers, typically engineering companies, require a civil engineering degree; others specify a degree in a limited range of subjects – such as analytical subjects, geography and engineering.
-However, some companies are less specific regarding degree subject, so it's possible to enter the profession having studied an unrelated degree.
+Several employers of transport planners (also known as transportation planners), typically engineering companies, require a civil engineering degree; others specify a degree in a limited range of subjects – such as analytical subjects, geography and engineering.
+However, some companies are less specific regarding the subject, so it's possible to enter the profession having studied an unrelated degree.

 Some employers, such as construction companies and local authorities, will have a transport planning department; other employers may be consultancies specialising in transportation.